134 328 (Aus)

 We have two specialised courses that assist Aboriginal and Torres Strait Islander students to enter our university.

-And we offer a Certificate in Aboriginal Theatre through the Western Australian Academy of Performing Arts.
+And we offer a Certificate in Aboriginal Performance through the Western Australian Academy of Performing Arts.

 Aboriginal-specific units are also available within some of our existing courses.